I guess you could say that I come by my love of peanut butter quite honestly.

 - In a large bowl, whisk together the flour, sugar, baking powder, and salt.

-- In second bowl, whisk the eggs, milk, oil, and vanilla until blended.
+- In second bowl, whisk the milk, peanut butter, egg, oil, and vanilla until blended.
 Add to the dry ingredients, and whisk until mostly combined (it’s okay if you have a few small lumps – you just don’t want any giant chunks of flour).